 - findings.
-Otherwise, the MSG should make the results of the review of audit and assurance practices publicly available elsewhere. - Support the MSG in the drafting of the reporting templates for consideration and approval by the MSG for information that will need to be collected by government and company reporting entities. - The consultant should consider how to ensure reporting on expenditures by subnational entities based on the revenues as mentioned above (iii), i.e., Surface Rent, Agriculture Development Fund (ADF), Diamond Area Community Development Fund (DACDF) & Community Development Fund (CDF), as well as reporting on corporate social responsibilities by companies.
+Otherwise, the MSG should make the review results of audit and assurance practices publicly available elsewhere. - Support the MSG in the drafting of the reporting templates for consideration and approval by the MSG for information that will need to be collected by government and company reporting entities. - The consultant should consider how to ensure reporting on expenditures by subnational entities based on the revenues as mentioned earlier (iii), i.e., Surface Rent, Agriculture Development Fund (ADF), Diamond Area Community Development Fund (DACDF) & Community Development Fund (CDF), as well as reporting on corporate social responsibilities by companies.
 The consultant should focus on the new requirements under the 2019 Standard when developing reporting templates.